marciofrayze/rackstep-app-template/README.md

 ## Dependancies

-This example app was developed and tested with Ruby 3.1.2.
+This example app was developed and tested with Ruby 3.3.1.
 The only hard dependency is RackStep and Rack itself, but there are a few others recommended gem
 dependancies:
-- Puma: fast rack-compatible server that can be used for production.
+- [puma](https://github.com/puma/puma): fast rack-compatible server that can be used for production.
-- simplecov: a simple way to generate statistics about you unit tests coverage.
+- [simplecov](https://github.com/simplecov-ruby/simplecov): a simple way to generate statistics about your tests coverage.

 ## How to

 To run the app, just start a rack compatible server like rackup, shotgun or puma.
 This app is ready to be deployed at Heroku.com.

 ## Author

-RackStep and RackStep App Templates are developed by Marcio Frayze David - mfdavid@gmail.com.
+RackStep and RackStep App Templates are developed by Marcio Frayze David - marcio@segunda.tech.